 Best Sons of Apollo SongsSons Of Apollo is a band that released its debut album on the 20th of October 2017.
 It contains various people from bands of the past such as Mike Portnoy (ex drummer of Dream Theater, Adrenaline Mob and Avenged Sevenfold) and Ron "Bumblefoot" Thal (ex guitarist of Gun N' Roses).
 All in all, I think that this band is great and recommend giving them a listen if you enjoy listening to hard rock and metal.

 As the first song ever released by the band, I must say that it definitely got me hyped for the possibilities of the band.
 It combines more traditional metal with progressive elements, especially the solo.
-I also find the harmony used in the song adds so much to it.
-It's also a surprisingly heavy song, considering my initial expectations that this band would sound a lot like dream theater.
+I also find that the harmony used in the song adds so much to it.
+It's also a surprisingly heavy song, considering my initial expectations that this band would sound a lot like Dream Theater.

-This song definitely fits the title of the album the song came from, it really does sound psychotic.
-The chaotic instrumentals combined with the extremely bizarre vocal patterns make for one hell of a listen, with fast solos thrown into the mix as well.
-All in all, a really good song.
+This song definitely fits the title of the album from which the song came.
+It really does sound psychotic.
+The chaotic instrumentals, combined with the extremely bizarre vocal patterns, make for one hell of a listen, with fast solos thrown into the mix as well.
+All in all, it's a really good song.

-The vocals in this song in particular are amazing.
-The slower pace to this song is used to its full effect as it adds so much more oomph to every drum beat and guitar note.
+The vocals in this song, in particular, are amazing.
+The slower pace of this song is used to its full effect as it adds so much more oomph to every drumbeat and guitar note.
 The outro of this song is also amazing.

 A fairly simple song.
 The vocals aren't quite as good as in many other songs, but they are still quite strong and powerful.
 Either way, the song feels like an old song in terms of melody and structure, as well as general feel, but with modern technology used instead, which is quite nice to listen to either way.

-This is definitely one of the songs that veers towards the progressive act.
-It's fairly slow, but shows off a lot of technical prowess through the solos and riff.
+This is definitely one of the songs that veers toward the progressive act.
+It's fairly slow but shows off a lot of technical prowess through the solos and riffs.

-I have always had a soft spot for minute long instrumentals, this one is no exception.
-There isn't much to say other than I really like the fast and precise playing.
+I have always had a soft spot for minute-long instrumentals.
+This one is no exception.
+There isn't much to say other than that I really like the fast and precise playing.